 The car should have a substantial defect that is covered under warranty:

 Legally, a substantial defect is defined as a flaw that impairs the vehicle’s value, usage, or safety and is covered under a manufacturer’s warranty.
-For instance, faulty breaks or steering are considered to be substantial defects as they compromise the safety of the driver and deem the vehicle useless.
-Faults such as loose handles or radio door knobs do not qualify as substantial defects.
+For instance, faulty breaks or steering are considered substantial defects as they compromise the driver's safety and deem the vehicle useless.
+On the other hand, faults such as loose handles or radio door knobs do not qualify as substantial defects.
 With that being said, there are exceptional situations where some not-so-obvious problems have been treated as substantial defects.
 Horrendous smells and defective paint jobs are some of the cases that have been classified as substantial defects.

-For a flaw to be considered as a substantial defect it should occur within a certain period after you have bought the vehicle or within a certain number of miles.
+For a flaw to be considered a substantial defect, it should occur within a certain period after buying the vehicle or within a certain number of miles.
 Further, defects caused by abuse are not considered to be substantial defects.

 Reasonable attempts to repair the car show no result:

 Before considering your car a lemon, you should allow dealers and manufacturers to make a reasonable number of attempts to repair the vehicle.
 Typically, your car should meet one of the following standards to be legally considered a lemon:

 There is a range of laws that enable consumers to demand compensation from manufacturers.
 State lemon laws, however, offer the most effective way to obtain compensation for defective vehicles.
 Lemon laws lay down the statutes that specify when a manufacturer breaches the written warranty they offer.
 These statutes also comprise the provision of offering compensation for the lawyer fees if the consumers seek legal support.
 Lemon laws equip the customer to demand and obtain a refund or replacement of a lemon car.